Kælan Mikla: History

 The band's third album Nótt eftir nótt ("Night After Night") was released on 9 November 2018 and "contains songs of regrets, shadows, witches and all the things that lure in the darkest hour of night, mixed with Icelandic folklore and reminiscence of the winter darkness that simultaneously frightens us and makes us feel at home," Matthildur said.
 Its lead single was "Nornalagið", released in October, and the band performed a release show at the Iceland Airwaves festival.
 The second single "Næturblóm" was praised by Revolver and Louder Audio.
 It was released on Artoffact as the band began business with the label because of their debut's re-release.

 In 2019, the band was again selected by Robert Smith to play his Pasadena Daydream festival in California alongside bands such as Pixies, Deftones and Mogwai.

 On 6 April 2021, the band released "Sólstöður", the lead single to their fourth album Undir köldum norðurljósum ("Under the Cold Northern Lights").
 The song is "an ode to the darkest night of the year, when witches summon winter spirits in the frozen vastness of Icelandic landscapes."
 Second single "Ósýnileg" was premiered by Adult Swim on 2 June.
 The album was released on 15 October 2021 and features Alcest, who the band opened for in 2020, on the song "Hvítir sandar".

+In 2023 the band performed together with Bardi Johannsson at the Transylvania International Film Festival for the Swedish 1921 silent movie "The Phantom Carriage".
+The original score was released in April 2024, physically and digitally.
+The band previously contributed their song "Kalt" for the silent movie "F.W.M.
+Symphony" directed by visual artist Thomas Hörl in 2022.